StrawsonDesign/media_scripts/README.md

 bash script for batch media processing.
 This is purely for personal use

-media_scripts.sh recursively finds video files in the input directory provided.
+media_scripts.sh recursively finds video files in the input directory provided or will act on a single file.
 It asks the user a series of questions to determine which presets to use.
 The output files are placed in the output directory provided. eg:

 ./media_scripts.sh ~/videos/movies ~/finished